ftilde/unsegen_signals/README.md

 ## Examples

-There is an examples at the root of the crate [documentation](https://docs.rs/unsegen_signals) which should be sufficient to get you going.
+There is an example at the root of the crate [documentation](https://docs.rs/unsegen_signals) which should be sufficient to get you going.

 For a fully fledged application using `unsegen_signals`, you can have a look at [ugdb](https://github.com/ftilde/ugdb), which was developed alongside `unsegen` and the primary motivation for it.